ninnypants/PhonoBlog/readme.txt

 2. Register a Twillio account and get your account SID and Auth Token.
 Place these keys in the fields provided in Settings > PhonoBlog Settings.

-3. Register your full format phone numeber country code - area code - phone number (15555551234) and attach it to the user it should post as.
+3. Register your full format phone number country code - area code - phone number (15555551234) and attach it to the user it should post as.

-4. Add your url to handle calls to Twillio http://yoursite.com/wp-content/plugins/phonoblog/reciever.php
+4. Add your url to handle calls to Twillio http://yoursite.com/wp-content/plugins/phonoblog/receiver.php

 5. Call and post!